Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Datasets}

-As data quality, sample size, and context-dependent information are very important for the performance and robustness of the gaze estimators, Kim et al.~\cite{NVGaze_chi19} proposed two datasets satisfying such criteria, including a synthetic one using anatomically informed eye and face models and a real-world dataset from 35 participants for near-eye gaze estimation.
-The authors showed that their trained CNNs perform approximately with accuracy losses of $2^{\circ}$ and $0.5^{\circ}$ for person-independent and personalized setups, respectively.
-Garbin et al.~\cite{OpenEDS_Open_Eye_Dataset, garbin_eyetrackingdataset_etra20} introduced a well-known dataset called OpenEDS that can be used for not only gaze estimation but also eye region segmentation.
-The dataset was collected from 152 participants in an immersive virtual environment and covers diverse data types, including pixel-level annotations of eye regions, unlabeled eye images, video sequences, and point clouds.
-In most cases, visual attention is raised in a bottom-up pattern driven by visual stimuli during data collection.
-Jiang et al.~\cite{Jiang_2020_CVPR} presented a novel dataset called IQVA (i.e., immersive question-directed visual attention) in which visual attention was driven by tasks in a top-down style.
-The dataset consists of eye-tracking data from 975 HMD video clips with questions, with each being annotated by 14 participants.
-The authors also incorporated a neural network to predict the correctness of attention maps.
-Agtzidis et al.~\cite{360_event_detection_Agtzidis_MM_19} published an eye-tracking dataset for 360$^{\circ}$ videos collected from 13 observers together with a novel two-stage eye event annotation pipeline and a rule-based eye event classifier for automatic event labeling.
-Fuhl et al.~\cite{fuhl2021TEyeD} introduced the largest ever unified public eye dataset, which was gathered using seven different head-mounted devices in the real world, VR (54 participants), and AR.
-The dataset covers various types of eye data, such as 2D and 3D landmarks, eye segmentation information, and 3D eyeball annotation.
+While different types of eye-tracking hardware are essential for obtaining eye movement data, researchers often publish publicly available eye-tracking datasets to facilitate the benchmarking of data-driven methods.
+Data quality, sample size, and context-dependent information are essential for the performance and robustness of the gaze estimators.
+To this end,~\cite{NVGaze_chi19} proposed two datasets satisfying such criteria, including a synthetic one using anatomically informed eye and face models and a real-world dataset from 35 participants for near-eye gaze estimation, and showed that their trained CNNs perform with accuracy losses of $2^{\circ}$ and $0.5^{\circ}$ for person-independent and personalized setups, respectively. \cite{OpenEDS_Open_Eye_Dataset, garbin_eyetrackingdataset_etra20} introduced the OpenEDS dataset, which was collected from 152 participants in an immersive virtual environment, for both gaze estimation and eye region segmentation.
+The dataset covers a diverse range of data types, including pixel-level eye region annotations, unlabeled eye images, video sequences, and point clouds.

+In most cases, visual attention is raised in a bottom-up pattern driven by visual stimuli during data collection. \cite{Jiang_2020_CVPR} presented a novel dataset called IQVA (i.e., immersive question-directed visual attention) in which tasks drove visual attention in a top-down style.
+The dataset consists of eye-tracking data from 975 HMD video clips, each annotated by 14 participants. \cite{360_event_detection_Agtzidis_MM_19} published an eye-tracking dataset for 360$^{\circ}$ videos collected from 13 observers together with an eye event annotation pipeline and a rule-based eye event classifier for event labeling. \cite{fuhl2021TEyeD} introduced the largest unified public eye dataset, gathered using seven different HMDs in the real world, VR, and AR, from 54 participants.
+The dataset encompasses various types of eye data, including 2D and 3D landmarks, eye segmentation information, and 3D eyeball annotations.
+Further, \cite{jin2022you} presented a new taxonomy for VR videos that relies on three metrics: camera motion, video quality, and dispersion of region of interest (ROI), along with a dataset on head and gaze behaviors from 100 participants and 27 videos.